Clean Wisconsin offers law students from any law school the opportunity to learn first-hand about the practice of environmental law.

 Summer Legal Internship Program

-Our summer legal internship program is open to students from any law school as a full-time summer positions.
+Our summer legal internship program is open to students from any law school.
 Law students work 40 hours per week during the summer, providing the opportunity to explore a variety of environmental law topics and practice areas in depth.
 Clean Wisconsin attorneys and staff provide skills training and other educational opportunities during the summer.
 Students also have the option to design and complete a research project over the course of their internship to pursue their specific interests in environmental law.

 Most summer interns receive funding through public interest grants available from their law schools.
-Additional funding may be available on a case-by-case basis.
+Additional funding may be available.

 UW-Madison and Marquette students who are interested in applying for the summer internship should participate in the Public Interest Interview Program sponsored by those two schools.
 More information is available here.

-If you are interested in applying for the summer clinical program, please send a cover letter, resume, unofficial transcript, and writing sample to Staff Attorney Brett Korte.
-Applications are accepted on a rolling basis with a deadline of February 21.
+If you are interested in applying for the summer clinical program, please send a cover letter, resume, unofficial transcript, and writing sample to Staff Attorney Brett Korte: email@example.com

 Fall and Spring Semester Externship Program